c4tch/ApexAutomationControl-Deprecated-/README.md

 Automation for validation rules, process builder and triggers can be managed from the c_Automation__mtd custom metadata type.
 Automation control is the process of managing any automation on the platform from a central location (a custom metadata object).

+Why not custom settings?
+Why not Custom Permissions?
+Well first, Custom settings are excellent, they offer hierachial functionality (varied values based on Profile and User), however to create a new scope to control you have to create a new field in the custom setting object, or a new custom setting object and migration to production is a pain, so is testing.

+Custom Permissions are an excellent alternative, and in my currenty projects I'm actually going to try using these instead.

 Syntax for formula (in *validation rules* etc.) to check a custom metadata type is $CustomMetadata.CustomMetadataTypeAPIName.RecordAPIName.FieldAPIName

 For this therefore use *$c_Automation__mtd.[Automation Control Name].Disable__c*